 - Gatehouse Tea Rooms– Located near the ruins of a 14th-century monastery in the heart of D.H.
 Lawrence countryside, the former medieval gatehouse is full of olde worlde charm with a large fireplace and beams.

 - The Arboretum– The Arboretum is the first designated public park in Nottingham selected under the authority of the Inclosure Act 1845.
 The park was planned as a botanical collection and as a tranquil place in which to relax.
 The Arboretum has become one of Nottingham’s ‘green lungs’.
 It is the city’s oldest public park and also the closest park to the city centre.
+Your student housing in Nottingham will be close to this park.

 - City of Caves– A set of man-made caves dating from 1250 AD that was discovered under the local shopping centre.
 Part of the National Justice Museum.